Reasons Why There Will Never Be a Zombie Apocalypse

 John: Maybe we should go into our houses and lock the doors?

-Once in our houses we will climb onto our balconies and roofs and chuck pot plants down on the zombies’ heads.
-There will be streets and streets of us, all calling to each other with helpful, zombie killing encouragement.
-We can stand at our locked grill doors and poke chopsticks into their eyeballs all day long, because we are not mindlessly controlled by plot points needing to drive a story forward.
+Once in our houses we’ll all climb onto our balconies and roofs and chuck pot plants down on the zombies’ heads.
+We’ll call to each other with helpful, zombie killing suggestions and encouragement.
+We’ll stand inside our locked grill doors and poke chopsticks through the bars into zombie eyeballs all day long.
 We can just all camp out and do this for however long is necessary.

 4) Zombies Are Stupid

 – Get on a boat in the harbour, blare your horns and wave and shout a lot.
-The zombies will all pile off of wharves into the harbour, where they will either be trapped, swept away, or simply become a lot more manageable.
+The zombies will all pile into the harbour, where they will sink, get swept away, or simply become a lot more manageable.

 – Dangle a screaming child off a cliff.
 The zombies will hear her and pile over the cliff trying to get her, only to smash apart on the rocks below.
 When all the zombies are dead, hoist up the child, pat her on the head, and tell her everything is going to be all right.